alco-company/mortimer-bellis/WORKLOG.md

 - toggle switch on products and customers for sync with invoicing service
 - add hidden 'date' on time_material to allow for query

+### 17/3/2025

+- add translation for button on upload to Dinero

 ### 7/3/2025

 - stop registrations/new with missing pw